hassio-addons/bashio/README.md

 function has been documented inside the codebase.

 Furthermore, Bashio is used by the
-[Home Assistant Community Add-ons project][repository], those add-ons will be a great resource of practical examples.
+[Home Assistant Community Apps project][repository], those apps will be a great resource of practical examples.

 ## Known issues and limitations